- Starring

 There’s an old adage about movies: ” Show, don’t tell.”
 It means that filmmakers should convey emotions, themes, and character development through visual actions, expressions, and interactions rather than relying on exposition or dialogue to explain everything.
 It emphasizes the importance of using the medium’s visual nature to engage the audience and allow them to infer meaning rather than simply explaining it directly.
 This almost always makes for a more immersive and powerful viewing experience.

 The same can be said for breaking the fourth wall, which this film does nearly as often, if not as… theatrically, as Deadpool.
 There’s a right way and a wrong way to employ nearly every theatrical convention.
 Unfortunately, between the cutaways and the fourth wall breaking, Average Joe’s rhythm is never consistent and never takes the audience as far emotionally as it could.
-This is made all the more frustrating by the fact that when the filmmakers do give a scene or a segment time to breathe, Average Joe regularly shows that it has all of the needed matériel to fire off a complete banger.
+This is made all the more frustrating by the fact that, when the filmmakers do give a scene or segment time to breathe, Average Joe regularly shows that it has all the necessary matériel to fire off a complete banger.

 Average Joe also manages to build a lot of goodwill with some early well-filmed lightheartedness and some interesting directorial decisions that, while they can get a little redundant and or needlessly serve to remind the audience that it’s watching a movie rather than experiencing a snapshot of someone’s life, usually work.

 Finally, as much as I’ve gone on about the film’s format, Average Joe gives far more time between cutaways than that of some of its contemporaries, and the time in between is just enough to let the audience bond with the actions and individuals being depicted.
 Furthermore, since the cutaways are almost always that of the central characters, Joe and his wife, played by Eric Close and Amy Acker, who work well together, the film maintains a thread of emotionality throughout.
-So, when the theatrics begin once again, the audience doesn’t have to start from emotional-zero to reengage.
+So, when the theatrics begin once again, the audience doesn’t have to start from emotional zero to re-engage.

 Ultimately, despite its flaws, Average Joe warrants purchasing a ticket.
 The reminder of what our faith calls us to do is sufficient unto itself, but overall, the film delivers its intended message with sufficient aplomb to not only get you there intellectually but also emotionally.
 We’re happy to mark it as Worth it.

-WOKE ELEMENTS
+WOKE REPORT

 James Carrick